GO TO THE GAMES

-With our English lessons for An accident you will learn "An accident" in 4 easy steps.
-The English you will learn in this lesson consists of 20 Words for things to do with a road accident.
+With our English lessons you will learn the topic "An accident" in 4 quick and easy steps.
+The English you will learn in these lessons consists of 20 words for things to do with a road accident.

 These lessons are designed to be used by children and adults to learn new English ESL EFL vocabulary, phrases and simple sentences.
 The lessons are constructed so that any English learner can go through a simple series of steps to learn 10 or 20 new items of related English vocabulary in a topic.
 The lessons do not require the presence of an English teacher, and can be used by individual learners or by small groups.